innovation-first/paradox-innovation/content/blogs/llm-for-kubernetes/index.md

 ---
-title: LLM understanding of Kubernetes applications'
+title: 'can an AI understand a Kubernetes application ?'
 date: 2024-10-10T13:48:14+02:00
 summary: 'Bridging the Gap: Enhancing LLM Understanding of Kubernetes Clusters for Optimized Administration'
 categories: